XiaoChen1992/CPSCI-307/README.md

 ## Learning topics

 The course calendar is intended to be flexible enough to accommodate our class’s particular interests and needs while providing overall guidance and structure.
 The instructor may adjust topics/assignments as the course progresses.
-The instructor reserves the right to add or substitute additional readings if relevant materials become available during the semester that illustrate key course concepts.

 | Week                           | Learning topics                                                                                                                                 | Student activities                                                                                                                                                                                                                   |
 | ------------------------------ | ----------------------------------------------------------------------------------------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |